ashuabhi-github/Pd_Challenge/README.md

 - cispd_clinical_preprocessed.csv
 - realpd_clinical_preprocessed.csv

-**Step6:** Then Run Modeling.ipynb and then these files will be exported
+**Step6:** Then Run Modeling.ipynb which will use these exported files for modeling and export these predicion files for three sub challenges
 - final_tremor.csv (predicion for tremor)
 - final_dyskinesia.csv (predicion for dyskinesia)
 - final_on_off.csv (predicion for on_off)